- It can cost around $50,000 to hire just one software engineer. Experienced engineers will have a yearly salary averaging $148k.

-Our advice: Don’t try to do this.
-If you do, make sure you are being realistic about expectations, honest with yourself and your partner about commitments, and have a four-year plan.
-This is the type of path that ends in co-founder breakups, and things always take longer than planned.
+Our advice: If you go down this path, make sure you are being realistic about expectations, honest with yourself and your partner about commitments, and have a four-year plan.
+This is the type of path where things always take longer than planned and ends in co-founder breakups.

-If you’re seriously considering going solo, check out this Wharton research paper backing up your choice.
-A lot of investors still have a hard time with this, so the question to ask yourself is if fundraising ease is more important than optimizing for sustainability, longevity, and revenue.
+If you’re considering going solo, you’re in good company.
+Check out this Wharton research paper backing up your choice.
+Many investors still have a hard time with this, so the question to ask yourself is if fundraising ease is more important than optimizing for sustainability, longevity, and revenue.
 If the answer is no, this list of investors might be a good place to start.

 A founder spends as little as $5-20k on the cheapest developers they can find.

-Our advice: If you are tight for cash, you can opt for spending on advertising and providing your service / solution in a lower tech way rather than jumping into development.
-If you are going to work with more affordable developers, we suggest you find someone knowledgable to define requirements and manage development.
+Our advice: If you are tight for cash, you can opt for spending on advertising and providing your service/solution in a lower tech way rather than jumping into development.
+If you are going to work with more affordable developers, we suggest you find someone knowledgeable enough to define requirements and manage development.
 They can be compensated with equity and have a more managerial role.
 This person could support your vision, but be uncomfortable with the risk required to commit full-time to a new venture.
 This can work incredibly well if your goal is product validation, and will be a great stepping stone towards fundraising.